 Updated Illinois Smoke Detector Law

 Illinois has updated its smoke detector law effective January 1, 2023.
 Starting on that date, any new smoke detector installed within a single or multi-family home is required to be an alarm that features a 10-year sealed battery.
-Exceptions are homes built after 1988 that already have hardwired smoke detectors, and homes with wireless integrated detectors that use low-power radio frequency communications, Wi-Fi, or other Wireless Local Area Networking capability.

 A closed door may slow the spread of smoke, heat and fire.
 Put smoke alarms inside and outside each bedroom and sleeping area.
 Put alarms on every level of the home.
 Smoke alarms should be interconnected.
 When one sounds, they all sound.

 Place smoke alarms on the ceiling or high on the wall.
 Check the manufacturer's instructions for the best place for your alarm.

 Only qualified electricians should install hardwired smoke alarms.

 Although the replaceable 9-volt battery in the old detectors can be recycled, the actual smoke detector cannot be recycled.
 The smoke detector should be placed in the regular household garbage.